Making Inspiration real

 Beautiful!

-I was in a shiur once when the rav asked, “Why do we dance on Simchat Torah?
+I was in a shiur once when the rabbi asked, “Why do we dance on Simchat Torah?
 Why are we so happy?
 Is it because of all the Torah we learned in the past year?”

 At this point everyone who was listening knew that couldn’t be the answer.
 We all knew that in a comparative sense we had learned very little Torah.